fortinet-fortisoar/solution-pack-sla-breach-notification/docs/usage.md

 # Usage

-Run the playbook: Create Alerts and Incidents Records to populate FortiSOAR with sample records, then browse to SLA Notification Dashboard
+Run the playbook "@Create Alerts and Incidents Records" from "02 - Use Case - SLA Notification" collection to populate FortiSOAR with sample records, then browse to SLA Notification Dashboard